-Fashion is one of those glamorous occupations that perhaps every young creative girl or boy has dreamt of becoming but what most don't realise is that there's a lot of hard work that goes on behind the scenes.
-Not all talented design graduates will end up working at the stellar fashion houses of Chanel or Lanvin or have their Fall range debut on runways of New York Fashion week or pass the discerning scrutiny of Anna Wintour and make it onto the pages of Vogue.
+Fashion is one of those glamorous occupations that perhaps every young creative girl or boy has dreamt of becoming, but most don't realize that there's a lot of hard work behind the scenes.
+As a result, not all talented design graduates will end up working at the stellar fashion houses of Chanel or Lanvin, have their Fall range debut on runways of New York Fashion Week, or pass the discerning scrutiny of Anna Wintour and make it onto the pages of Vogue.

-The truth is that the apparel industry is a wonderful playground for those with the flair for fashion and there are so many opportunities just waiting to be snatched up.
+The apparel industry is a beautiful playground for those with a flair for fashion, and many opportunities are waiting to be snatched up.
 For example, did you know that Jason Wu was born in Taiwan and immigrated to Canada when he was nine?
-Other great fashion designers of immigrant descent include Alfred Sung (China), Dan Liu (Hong Kong), and Joe Mimran (Morocco), and the list goes on.
-Whether you decide to move to Canada to study design or relocate as a qualified experienced designer, the opportunity is boundless.
+Other great fashion designers of immigrant descent include Alfred Sung (China), Dan Liu (Hong Kong), Joe Mimran (Morocco), and the list goes on.
+So the opportunity is boundless if you decide to move to Canada to study design or relocate as a qualified, experienced designer.

-Fashion designers can earn an average annual salary of $52,706 per year but can earn up to $85,000 per year with the right experience and qualifications.
-That means more extra cash to spend on travel, a down payment on a trendy loft in downtown Vancouver or that pair of Jimmy Choo’s you've been eyeing.
+The average fashion designer salary ranges between 33,150 CAD and 80,000 CAD, depending on your experience level and qualifications.
+That means more extra cash to spend on travel, a down payment on a trendy loft in downtown Vancouver or that pair of Jimmy Choos you've been eyeing.

-But where do you even begin to start the process of moving to Canada in the fashion sector?
-Well, if you've ever tried to find that magic thread to pull that allows you to unpick a seam and unravel a garment, think of this blog as that thread.
+But where do you start moving to Canada in the fashion sector?
+If you've ever tried to find that magic thread to pull that allows you to unpick a seam and unravel a garment, think of this blog as that thread.
 We can help you unravel the Canadian immigration system in these simple steps.

-Finding the perfect place to position yourself is key, not only to ensure that the city you immigrate to in Canada is the right fit but will also give you the best opportunity to find a job in Canada as well as give you the best chances of success in your visa application.
+Finding the perfect place to position yourself is vital.
+This is not only to ensure that the city you immigrate to in Canada is the right fit but will also give you the best opportunity to find a job in Canada and the best chances of success in your visa application.
 Here are our top 3 choices for you to consider.

 Top Canadian Cities to Immigrate to as a Fashion Designer in Canada